xavierloeraflores/wgu-capstone/Topic-Proposal.md

 ### Descriptive Method

-### Predictive or Prescriptive Method
+### Predictive/Prescriptive Method
 The project will utilize a classification model to predict whether a social media post contains racism or offensive material.
 It should be be able to predict with a high degree of accuracy whether a short text post contains racism or not.
-The model should receive a string input of the social media post's text and out a binary classification of whether the post contains offensive racism or not.
+The model should receive a string input of the social media post's text and return out a binary classification that will be shown to users via a frontend web application.
+From the model's predictions, the web application will be able to toggle hide posts that are flagged as offensive.
+The user will by default not read offensive posts but will be able to toggle the visibility of these posts.

 ---
 ## Design and Development